bordjoski/zkp-fsh/README.md

 # zkp-fsh
 Helper methods and proof of concept library enabling user to prove identity without compromising the password and without shared or public keys.\
 Implements non-interactive random oracle access method for Zero Knowladge Proof - Fiat-Shamir heruistic.\

-The library is made as a proof of concept only and it was not revieved by anyone.
+#### The library is made as a proof of concept only and it was not reviewed by anyone.
 Not ment to be used in production enviroment.

 ### Password based authentication system
 In the case password based authentication system is required, it is wise to consider applying a method which would prevent exposing the passwords over the network and which does not require storing hashed passwords in the storage.
 Method used in the library is know as Fiat-Shamir heruistic